-The equality outcomes and mainstreaming report applies across the protected characteristics of age, disability, ender reassignment, pregnancy and maternity, race religion and belief and sexual orientation and to a limited extent marriage and civil partnership.
+The equality outcomes and mainstreaming report applies across the protected characteristics of age, disability, gender reassignment, pregnancy and maternity, race, religion and belief and sexual orientation and to a limited extent marriage and civil partnership.

-This document sets out the Board's equality outcomes and equality mainstreaming report.
+The Board considered and approved an equality outcomes and equality mainstreaming report at their meeting on 21 June 2013.
+This document sets out the Board's equality outcomes and equality mainstreaming report for the period April 2017 to April 2021.